schnaitter/text-fs-1/markdown/post_correcting_ocr.md

-# Post-Correction of OCR output
+# Introduction to the Post-Correction of OCR output
 * Why do we need it?
 * What methods are there:
   * Manual